dahlbaek/datapackage-py/README.md

 > Argument `pattern` works only for local files

-Infer a data package metadata.
-If `pattern` is not provided only existent resources will be inferred (added metadata like encoding, profile etc).
-If `pattern` is provided new resoures with file names mathing the pattern will be added and inferred.
-It commits changes to data package instance.
+Infer data package metadata.
+If `pattern` is not provided only already existing resources will have metadata inferred (encoding, profile etc).
+If `pattern` is provided, new resoures with file names mathing the pattern will be added and their metadata inferred.
+Commits changes to data package instance.

 - `pattern (str)` - glob pattern for new resources
 - `(dict)` - returns data package descriptor